apify/apify-docs/content/academy/expert_scraping_with_apify.md

 ---
 title: Expert scraping with Apify
-description: After learning the basics of actors, learn to develop pro-level scrapers on the Apify platform with this advanced course.
+description: After learning the basics of actors and Apify, learn to develop pro-level scrapers on the Apify platform with this advanced course.
-menuWeight: 6
+menuWeight: 8
-category: courses
+category: apify platform
 paths:
 - expert-scraping-with-apify
 ---